34 phenomenal Food Markets in Europe Worth Traveling For

 A European food market is a public space that reflects the cities they are based in and are more than just places of business they are critical to social and economic development.
 Food markets become the heart of the community, they are more than just a business – they are a microcosm of the city, town or village.

 European food halls have been around for many years and are now being built in North America.
 These types of innovative food markets in Europe present a large number of food stalls where you grab a quick meal or sit and enjoy the crowds and dishes not available in traditional restaurants and cafes.

 Many of these incredible food markets in Europe are not just about food though, some are flea markets, antique markets some are Farmer’s markets that sell vegetables and fruits.
 Here in Lassay in France, our weekly market covers all the bases they sell mattresses, clothes, fresh vegetables and of course have a couple of food trucks selling traditional Breton crepes.

 Markets are important locations for observing the food culture and social culture of an area.
-You can observe social activities, learn local customs, chat with locals about their favourite foods and recipes, meet new people and a food market is where folks of different religions, origins and cultures meet and exchange information.
+You can observe social activities, learn local customs, chat with locals about their favourite foods and recipes, and meet new people a food market is where folks of different religions, origins and cultures meet and exchange information.

 Many an immigrant to a new country will create a startup business that takes the best of their original home country and merge it with their new environment.
 Markets are the perfect arena to showcase their products and foods to the broader community.

 Immigrants often use food as a means of retaining their cultural identity.
 People from different cultural backgrounds eat different foods.
 The ingredients, methods of preparation, preservation techniques, and types of food eaten at different meals vary among cultures.
 Food Halls are a fantastic way for those without huge bucks can start a food business and try it out on the local population.